 Both the Chief Physician and the Chief Tutor lived in this shared residence.
 Here, the Chief Physician prepared the medicines for the Sultan and the Imperial family.
 Patients received palace drugs prepared, mixed, and sealed in bottles, jars, boxes, or bowls, under his supervision and that of the Chief Tutor.

-Built in 1840, the Grand Kiosk, also known as the Mecidiye Kiosk, Grand Pavilion, or Kiosk of Abdül Mecid I, was the palace's last significant addition, along with the adjacent Wardrobe Chamber.
-Because of their outstanding location, giving a panoramic view of the Sea of Marmara and the Bosphorus, both were built on the orders of Sultan Abdül Mecid I as imperial reception and resting places.
-From their seaside palaces, the Sultans would stay here whenever they visited Topkapi.
-At times, foreign guests would also be accommodated in these buildings.
+Built in 1840, the Grand Kiosk, also known as the Mecidiye Kiosk, Grand Pavilion or Kiosk of Abdül Mecid I, was the palace's last significant addition, along with the adjacent Wardrobe Chamber.
+Because of their outstanding location, giving panoramic views of the Sea of Marmara and the Bosphorus, both were built on the orders of Sultan Abdül Mecid I as imperial reception and resting places.
+From their seaside palaces, the Sultans would stay here whenever they visited Topkapi Palace.

-A. Topkapi Palace has four separate courtyards, an Imperial Harem and many artifacts, ornaments, books and other valuable items from Ottoman history.
+Topkapi Palace has four separate courtyards, a harem, an Imperial Treasury with many artifacts, ornaments, weapons, and precious gemstones, a library with thousands of books and other valuable items from Ottoman history, as well as pavilions and gardens.
 It also has many examples of mesmerizing Ottoman and Byzantine architecture in its structure.

-A. Yes, you can take amateur pictures inside Topkapi Palace.
+Visitors can take pictures inside certain areas of Topkapi Palace.
 You may have to get permission for professional photography.

 No, you will have to buy a ticket to enter Topkapi Palace.
 The Topkapi Palace ticket prices start from €34.

 Yes, it is definitely worth going inside Topkapi Palace.
 It is a treasure trove of some of the most valuable items from Ottoman history.
 It also has a rich history and culture that would definitely interest any travel enthusiast.